 Strawberry plant performs best on the dry sandy soil.
 Heavy waterlogging soils are not suitable for strawberry cultivation.

-Two-row system on one raised bed is useful for strawberry cultivation.
+A two-row system on one raised bed is useful for strawberry cultivation.

 - Bed width: 60 cm